makerdao/community/governance/polls/Recentering Maker Brand - Novemeber 4, 2024.md

 - The option with the most votes will be selected as the winning choice.
 - However, if Option 1 has the most votes individually, but the combined votes for Options 2 and 3 exceed those for Option 1, Option 2 will be declared the winner.
+- The winning option will direct the Maker/Sky workforce, with any required Atlas Edits being presented at a later date.

 ---